-In addition to consistently demonstrating the highest standards in quality and customer satisfaction, James Hardie Elite Preferred contractors specialize in the installation of a wide range of James Hardie product profiles and designs, including siding, trim, soffit, wrap and flashing products.
+In addition to consistently demonstrating the highest standards in quality and customer satisfaction, James Hardie Elite Preferred contractors specialize in the installation of a wide range of James Hardie product profiles and designs, including siding, trim, soffit, wrap, and flashing products.

 Our free estimation process includes visiting your home and discussing your goals and preferences.
-Once we’re sure we have all the details, we develop a comprehensive detailed proposal that includes digital imaginary, 3-D models, and field measurements to provide a precise and accurate quote.
+Once we’re sure we have all the details, we develop a comprehensive detailed proposal that includes digital imagery, 3-D models, and field measurements to provide a precise and accurate quote.

-Banner Construction has met and maintains the rigorous standards to achieve the status as a James Hardie Elite Preferred Contractor.
+Banner Construction has met and maintains rigorous standards to achieve the status as a James Hardie Elite Preferred Contractor.
 That ensures your siding will be installed to the exacting specifications that James Hardie sets forward.

 Don’t make the mistake of hiring any contractor to install your siding.
 Hire the experts at Banner Construction to get the job done the way you expect and deserve.